oldrho/cherlene/README.md

 (U) This is not meant to be used in any operational capacity and was mostly a research project for myself on kernel modules and netfilter.
 Very limited testing has been completed and it's relevancy is quickly diminishing as most installations move to `nftables` or `bpfilter`.

+(U) This is largely based on iptable_nat.c from the Linux kernel.
+It's been modified to avoid relying on kernel structures and to modify the DNAT target.
+If any of the original authors want me to add copyright notices, please let me know. [https://github.com/torvalds/linux/blob/master/net/ipv4/netfilter/iptable_nat.c](https://github.com/torvalds/linux/blob/master/net/ipv4/netfilter/iptable_nat.c)

 ### (U) FAQ

 (U) Why did you make this?
 (U) Boredom.

+(U) Does it work on *X* with *Y* kernel?
+(U) No idea.
+Go ahead and find out!

 (U) Why is **(U)** at the beginning of every line
 (U) Classified documents in the US are classified in a number of ways. **U** is **Unclassified** which seems appropriate after it was leaked.
 The original document was classified **SECRET//NOFORN** (Secret, no foreign nationals) as were most of the lines in the document (**S//NF**).